On this page

 The new National Core Curriculum (Nemzeti Alaptanterv) only mentions innovation among key competencies:

 'The National Core Curriculum defines the general competencies across the fields of learning as follows, starting from and building on the key competencies recommended by the European Union, but taking into account the specifics of Hungary.
-Furthermore, on the basis of the same, it identifies competencies that cannot be linked exclusively to one certain field of learning.
-These build on the acquired knowledge in varying amounts and compositions and develop in the learning-teaching process.'
+Furthermore, based on the same, it identifies competencies that cannot be linked exclusively to one certain field of learning.
+Instead, these build on the acquired knowledge in varying amounts and compositions and develop in the learning-teaching process.'

 These key competencies are the following: